 - If you were driving while your basic driving privileges were suspended, you would face the penalties for that as well.

-For a second offense, everything is the same, except your CDL would be suspended for life, but you would be able to reapply for one after 10 years.
+For a second offense, everything is the same, except your CDL would be suspended for life.
+The only good news is you would be able to reapply for one after 10 years.

-So What Do I Do If I Get a Ticket?
+So What Do I Do If I Get a Driving While Suspended Ticket?

-If you have a CDL and are pulled over in southern New Jersey for driving while suspended, please feel free to call me at 856-432-4113 or contact me through this site to schedule an appointment for a free consultation in my Woodbury office.
-If you are out of state or out of the area, this can be done by phone
+If you have a CDL and are pulled over in Burlington, Camden, Gloucester, Salem or Cumberland County, New Jersey for driving while suspended, realize that you need a lawyer, and are ready to take action, then call me immediately at 856-432-4113 or contact me through this site to schedule an appointment for a free consultation.
+If you are out of state or out of the area, this can be done by phone or video conference.

 If you are just looking for more information on New Jersey's traffic laws, then download my free book, A Guide to Driving Legally in NJ, and Surviving Traffic Court If You Don't.